-As discussed in the Risk Management System section, Internal Audit is the risk management model's third line of defence, and should provide an independent guarantee of the adequacy and effectiveness of the internal control system as well as other elements of the Governance System.
+As discussed in the Risk Management System section, Internal Audit is the risk management model's Third Line of Defence, and should provide an independent guarantee of the adequacy and effectiveness of the internal control system as well as other elements of the Governance System.

-SOLUNION Group's Internal Audit Function is outsourced to its shareholders, Euler Hermes and MAPFRE, through their internal audit teams, who perform audit activities under the responsibility of the CEO of SOLUNION Group.
+Solunion Group's Internal Audit Function is outsourced to its shareholders, Euler Hermes and MAPFRE, through their internal audit teams, who perform audit activities under the responsibility of the CEO of Solunion Group.

 This relationship is supported by an outsourcing contract and the activity is supervised by the CEO, who is responsible for overseeing the correct operation of the outsourced function.
+The conditions under which such outsourcing is provided can be found in the following point, B.7.